 2012 - Garbett Homes expands the Solar and Geothermal technology across it’s entire product-line of homes.

 2013 - Garbett Homes builds it’s first Net Zero Home!
-This is a self sustaining home that produces it’s own energy through solar and
+This is a self sustaining home that produces it’s own energy through solar and advanced building techniques.

 Our goal was to lower HERS scores through innovative building practices.
 We took cutting-edge technologies, which have traditionally only been found in expensive custom-built homes and made it work for an affordable production home.
 Its cover - bold, modern exterior - amplifies the technology inside, giving a futurist feel.
 This next generation of housing can be replicated in other regions.
 We needed to prove that going green doesn’t cost millions and is attainable everywhere.

 Learn more about how Garbett is green HERE.

 The National Home Energy Rating System (HERS®) is an accurate measurement of a home’s energy efficiency.
 It’s the MPG for your home, a way to tell how many “miles” you’re getting on your utility bills.
 The HERS® score also allows buyers to compare potential energy savings when considering the purchase of a home.

 With home energy costs climbing, it only makes sense to find out how energy efficient a home really is, after all you wouldn’t buy a new car without knowing it’s Miles Per Gallon rating.
 The U.S. Department of Energy estimates that houses built in line with today’s energy code use 30% less energy than older homes.
 Garbett Homes is building homes that use up to 70% less energy than existing homes.

 The HERS® rating system is administered and controlled by the Residential Energy Service Network.
 Our homes are independently rated and certified by a 3rd party.The higher the score the more energy is used/wasted in the home and the higher the utility bills.
 The lower the score the more energy efficient the home is, and the less the homeowner pays in utility costs.